Services

 Deadline: Applications are accepted year-round and reviewed four times a year (January, April, July, October).

-Eligibility: Canadian registered/incorporated charities and not-for-profits, municipalities, Indigenous communities.
+Eligibility: Canadian registered/incorporated charities and not-for-profits, municipalities, and Indigenous communities.

 How to Apply: Submit online via TD’s Grants portal